 RADIO ATLANTICO DEL SUR

 This project envisages the use of a BBC transmitter on Ascension Island to broadcast to the Argentine forces on the Falkland Islands and, to a lesser extent, on their mainland coastal bases.
-The aim will be military and designed to maximise the use of radio to demoralise Argentine forces (particularly conscripted troops) currently occupying the Falklands, reinforcing its sense of isolation, and so reducing the willingness of the Argentine garrison to resist any landing.
+The aim will be military and designed to maximise the use of radio to demoralise Argentine troops (particularly conscripted troops) currently occupying the Falklands, reinforcing its sense of isolation, and so reducing the willingness of the Argentine garrison to resist any landing.

 Programmes would mainly consist of popular music likely to appeal to Argentine conscripts - many of whom have short-wave radios – interspersed with news items carefully selected from the world's media.
 No lies would be told.
 Presenters, experienced in radio and fluent in the Spanish spoken in Argentina, would adopt a relaxed and informal approach.
 Programmes would be put together in London.
 A note about possible approaches is at Annex A. [Annex A is the document "Programming - Interim Assessment" written by Neil ffrench-Blake and discussed in my post Setting the Record Straight.
 The text of this "Interim Assessment" can be read on the psywar.org website.]

 The BBC are unwilling to provide this sort of programme within their current broadcasts to Latin America which are directed at a higher level audience.
-If, therefore, programmes aimed at an audience of Argentine conscripts are to be broadcast, HMG will need to make the programmes and use the only available transmitter, which is one of the BBC's on Ascension Island.
+If, therefore, programmes aimed at an audience of Argentine conscripts are to be broadcast, HMG will need to make the programmes and use the only suitable transmitter, which is one of the BBC's on Ascension Island.
 This would not cause the loss of any BBC programme, but it would limit the options open to the BBC in circumventing Argentine jamming of its current broadcasts and it would cause some loss in the quality of reception.
 To minimise the effects on the BBC's Latin American and West African services (both broadcast from Ascension Island), it would only broadcast between 0530 and 0730 and 2000 and 2300.
 The evening broadcast is the more important because less of the audience is then likely to be involved in their military duties.
 [The times given were Falkland local times – three hours behind GMT and four hours behind British Summer Time.
 The proposed time and duration for the morning broadcasts were subject to considerable discussion and revision, and when they eventually began on 28 May they were at 0530-0630 local time.]

 One suitable frequency, allocated to the UK but currently unused, is available.
 If Argentine jamming needed to be countered, further frequencies might need to be "poached" from other countries.